dbactual/thomaspaine/content/pages/resources/thomas-paine-s-view-of-constitutions-by-ray-polin.md

 ---
-Title: Thomas Paine's View of Constitutions by Ray Polin
+title: Thomas Paine's View of Constitutions by Ray Polin
 ---
    by Raymond and Constance Polin